jonasbbernardi/az-storage-account-tmp-url/README.md

 To create SAS signature and mount URL, follow bellow steps.

-- Mount a string to create signature with the format bellow.
+- Mount a string to create signature with the format bellow (empty fields must have the "\n").

 ```ini
 signedPermissions\n